andrew/ultimate-awesome/README.md

 - [awesome-crypto-skills](https://github.com/kukapay/awesome-crypto-skills) - A curated list of open-source AI agent skills for cryptocurrency, Web3, and blockchain operations.
 - [bigdata-free-tutorials](https://github.com/labex-labs/bigdata-free-tutorials) - Free Big Data tutorials for beginners with 56 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
 - [comptia-free-tutorials](https://github.com/labex-labs/comptia-free-tutorials) - Free CompTIA tutorials for beginners with 287 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
-- [java-free-tutorials](https://github.com/labex-labs/java-free-tutorials) - Free Java tutorials for beginners with 54 interactive lessons.
-Easy-to-follow programming guides with hands-on practice exercises.
 - [practice-algorithm-programming-projects](https://github.com/labex-labs/practice-algorithm-programming-projects) - Practice Algorithm Programming Projects | This repo collects 1 of programming projects for Algorithm.
 Algorithms are the foundation of computer science and programming.
 This Skill Tree provides a comprehensive learning path for mastering algorithmic problem-solving.
 Perfect for beginners and expe.
 - [practice-css-programming-projects](https://github.com/labex-labs/practice-css-programming-projects) - Build real CSS projects with 49 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [practice-cysec-programming-projects](https://github.com/labex-labs/practice-cysec-programming-projects) - Practice Cyber Security Programming Projects | This repo collects 5 of programming projects for Cyber Security.
 Cyber Security is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
 Starting from the basics, it g.
 - [practice-html-programming-projects](https://github.com/labex-labs/practice-html-programming-projects) - Build real HTML projects with 57 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
-- [practice-opencv-programming-projects](https://github.com/labex-labs/practice-opencv-programming-projects) - [Practice OpenCV Programming Projects] This repository collects 2 of programming projects for OpenCV.
-OpenCV is a library of programming functions mainly aimed at real-time computer vision.
-Originally developed by Intel, it was later supported by Willow Garage then Itseez.
-The library is cross-pl.
 - [rust-free-tutorials](https://github.com/labex-labs/rust-free-tutorials) - Practice Rust Free Tutorials | This repo collects 241 of free tutorials for Rust.
 Rust is a modern systems programming language.
 This Skill Tree presents a systematic approach to learning Rust.
 Designed for programmers looking to explore systems-level development, it provides a clear roadmap to u.
 - [awesome-psiconautica](https://github.com/labsensacional/awesome-psiconautica) - Repositorio de recursos para experimentar estados alterados de conciencia.
 - [awesome-userland](https://github.com/lassik/awesome-userland) - Links pertaining to userland tools.